mortezakowkabi/jcb-persian-documentation/009-Adding-Admin-Views-to-a-Component.md

 3. You can then add menu links or modules to expose the front-end editing interface.

 **Example:**
-A “Company” admin view, when enabled, generates a front-end page where logged-in users can:
+A "Company" admin view, when enabled, generates a front-end page where logged-in users can:

 * Edit company data.
 * Add new records (if permitted).